nmcclain/nmcclain-iframe-panel/README.md

 - One required configuration option: URL to show in the IFrame panel.
 - Optionally scale/zoom IFrames as desired.
 - Optionally disable pointer-events on IFrames.
+- Variables are supported for the IFrame Source URL.
+- Special variable "iframe_dbid" is available to populate Dashboard ID.
 - No Datasource is required/used.

 ## Feedback